5 Best Practices for Battery Energy Storage Systems

 With batteries, the main targets to track are metrics like temperature, voltage, and state of charge.
 Not only will these tell you if your batteries are functioning correctly, but they also keep you within the limits of your warranty.
 Li-ion batteries, in particular, are sensitive, and their warranties typically reflect that.

 Some solutions can track and set limits for different performance metrics depending on the software you choose.
-With Galooli’s innovative solution, you can track operating temperature, remaining battery life, charge levels and set specific alert thresholds to ensure they align with your goals.
+With Galooli’s innovative solution, you can track operating temperature, remaining battery life, and charge levels, and set specific alert thresholds to ensure they align with your goals.

 4. Keep your voltage in check